eclipse-xpanse/xpanse/README.md

 OCL descriptor is an abstract description of the final managed service state.
 It's generic enough to work with any cloud service provider.

-Open Services Cloud runtime embeds an orchestrator responsible to delegate the services management to plugins.
+Xpanse runtime embeds an orchestrator responsible to delegate the services management to plugins.

 Each plugin is dedicated to handle a cloud provider infrastructure and do actions required to actually deal with the services' lifecycle: